 Crawling, bushwhacking, slowing to find our steps, we discovered where we had gone wrong and within minutes found the ropes.
 Greg abseiled first.
 Not clipped to anything, I stood on the cliff’s edge looking into the trees.
 If the bear came, I decided, I would throw myself off.
 A shout told me Greg was down.
 I followed, and the two of us waded down the middle shelf between the two sections of the climb called Shooting Star.
 We shouted to make as much noise as possible, and in the distance, wolves howled in reply.
 Full of blood, Greg’s boot squirted deep red from the tooth hole.
 I followed, wondering at what distance bears can smell blood, because on the way up we had spotted large prints on this snowfield and on the rock face.

 Reaching the bolted anchor above the first two-pitch section of Shooting Star, Greg rigged the abseil, and again, I gazed into the dark holding up my axes.
 The abseil was from a twisted single bolt.
 How ironic it would be to die from an anchor failure.
 Three abseils later we hit the deck.
 Reaching the deserted road, getting into the Jeep, I looked at the time: 12:45 a.m., nearly five hours after the attack.
 At 2:30 a.m., Greg and I walked through the doors of the brightly lit Banff hospital.
 This story was going to wake them up.

-NICK BULLOCK, with Paul Ramsden, recently won a Piolet d’Or for a new route, alpine style, on the North Buttress (ED+ 1,600m) of Nyainqentangla South East (7,046m) in Tibet.
+Nick Bullock, with Paul Ramsden, recently won a Piolet d’Or for a new route, in alpine style, on the North Buttress (ED+ 1,600m) of Nyainqentangla South East (7,046m) in Tibet.
 Bullock is happy to report that Greg Boswell has fully recovered.